wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

     - **Service Refresh Rate** -- Number of minutes between requesting metrics.
 Default is `5`.
     - **Products** -- Allows you to filter the list of AWS products for which you want to collect metrics by using the CloudWatch integration.
 The default is **All**.
 Click **Custom** to see the list of AWS products and to filter them according to your needs.
 1. Click **Save**.

+### How to Use Metric Allow Lists and Products Wisely

+If you don't configure the CloudWatch Integration properly and use the metric allow list and products options wisely, you may have performance issues.
+If you want to monitor all metrics for all services, you don't have to do anything, just leave the **Metric Allow List** empty and the **Products** option set to **All**.

+#### How to Monitor All Metrics for Specific Services

+If you want to monitor all of the metrics for several services, select these services from the **Products** list.
+For example, if you want to monitor Amazon Relational Database Service and Amazon DynamoDB:

+1. Expand the list of **Products**.
+2. Select **Custom**.
+3. Select the **Amazon DynamoDB** and **Amazon Relational Database Service** options.

+#### How to Monitor Some Metrics for Specific Services

+If you want to monitor some of the metrics for several services, select these services from the **Products** list and use a regular expression to specify the metrics to monitor.
+For example, if you want to monitor `aws.rds.activetransactions` for Amazon Relational Database Service and `aws.dynamodb.accountmaxreads` for Amazon DynamoDB:

+1. In the **Metric Allow List**, enter a regular expression such as: `aws.(rds.activetransactions|dynamodb.accountmaxreads).*`
+2. Expand the list of **Products**.
+3. Select **Custom**.
+4. Select the **Amazon DynamoDB** and **Amazon Relational Database Service** options.

+#### How to Monitor Only the Metrics for a Service Which Is Not in the Products Lists

+If you are ingesting metrics for a service, which is not part of the products list, to monitor the metrics only for this service, you must use a regular expression.

 <a name="aws_sources"></a>